-Auto insurance is a tool that protects the insured from financial losses in case of a car accident or theft of the vehicle.
+Auto insurance is a tool that protects both the insured and the public.
+Texas car owners purchase insurance to safeguard from financial losses in case of a car accident or theft of the vehicle.
+If your driving causes damage to others, state-mandated liability insurance pays for damages and injuries of the 3rd party.

 One of the most important reasons you need auto insurance in Texas is because it is a legal requirement per the Texas Motor Vehicle Safety Responsibility Act.
 Texans are required to carry at least the liability coverage.